22009.001

 High-rise Nobel 1 UZ Gent

-Because of its height and location, Nobel I is a striking feature of the Ghent streetscape.
-The design paid particular attention to the visual interplay of architecture and technology.
-When it is dark outside, the lighting in the building is always nicely aligned, no matter what floor and no matter how the rooms will be filled.
-We took care of the complex coordination of the position of ventilation grilles, sprinklers and other techniques with that of the ceiling lighting.
+Thanks to its height and location, Nobel I is a striking feature of Ghent’s streetscape.
+During the design phase, particular attention was paid to the visual interplay between architecture and technical systems.
+When it is dark outside, the lighting inside the building is always perfectly aligned, regardless of the floor or the future use of the spaces.
+We handled the complex coordination of the positioning of ventilation grilles, sprinklers, and other technical systems with that of the ceiling lighting.
+For example, the ducts are cleverly integrated between the windows, allowing the facade to maintain a sleek and uniform appearance without visible grilles.
+This design principle combines functionality with architectural unity.

 Also not uncommon in this project is the graywater recovery for the toilets in the central core that are accessible to everyone.
 Indeed, the roof is too small to recover enough rainwater.
 In the other areas of the building, hygiene standards are much higher, and to avoid contamination with the research and development activities, city water is used for toilet flushing.